kubeflow/kfp-tekton/tekton_kfp_guide.md

     * Accessing the IBM Cloud cluster

-    If you do not have access to a cluster created with IBM Cloud Kubernetes Service, follow the [Create an IBM Cloud cluster](/docs/ibm/create-cluster) guide to create a cluster.
+    If you do not have access to a cluster created with IBM Cloud Kubernetes Service, follow the [Create an IBM Cloud cluster](https://www.kubeflow.org/docs/ibm/create-cluster) guide to create a cluster.

-    Run following command to switch the Kubernetes context and access the cluster.
+    Run the following command to switch the Kubernetes context and access the cluster.

     ```shell
     ibmcloud ks cluster config --cluster <cluster_name>